GRANITE COUNTERTOPS

 countertops?

-ANSWER: A mild dish soap and
+A mild dish soap and water will work.
+But, a soap build

-water will work.
-But, a soap build up may occur over time if you
+up may occur over time if you don't rinse your countertops well.

-don't rinse your countertops well.
-It's best to use products made
+It's best to use products made specifically for stone.

-does a granite countertop cost?
+QUESTION: How much does a granite countertop

-costs will vary depending on your region and also the type of
+Granite countertop costs will vary depending on your

-granite you choose.
-Exotics, hard to finds, and blues
+Exotics, hard to finds, and blues are usually more expensive.
+Sink

-are usually more expensive.
-Sink cut outs, outlet holes, arches and
+cut outs, outlet holes, arches and curves, as well as special

-curves, as well as special edgings and tear outs of old countertops
+edgings and tear outs of old countertops add to the

 Marble & Granite Supply of